Kennedy Agyapong Vs Anas: What The $18m Defamation Loss Means For The Former MPs' Ghana Assets

 The law in question relates to the Courts Act, 1993 (Act 459) and the Foreign Judgments and Maintenance Orders (Reciprocal Enforcement) Instrument, 1993 (LI 1575) which regulate the enforcement of foreign judgments in Ghana.

-These laws establish a reciprocal enforcement mechanism, allowing judgments from designated countries to be recognised and enforced without the need for fresh litigation.
+These laws establish a reciprocal enforcement mechanism, allowing judgments from designated countries to be recognised and enforced without requiring fresh litigation.

-The hitch however is that not all countries are recognised under this legislation.
-It provides a list of countries whose judgments are automatically enforceable in Ghana on a reciprocal basis.
-These include the UK, France, Spain, Italy, Japan, Lebanon, Brazil, Israel and Senegal.
+However, the hitch is that not all countries are recognised under this legislation.
+It provides a list of countries whose judgments are automatically enforceable in Ghana on a reciprocal basis, including the UK, France, Spain, Italy, Japan, Lebanon, Brazil, Israel and Senegal.

 "Judgments from these countries can be registered in the Ghanaian courts and enforced as if they were local judgments, provided they meet specific legal criteria."

-For the enforcement of judgements originating in countries not listed under LI 1575, Clinton explained that enforcement is still possible but follows a different procedure based on common law principles.
+For the enforcement of judgements originating in countries not listed under LI 1575, Clinton explained that enforcement was still possible but followed a different procedure based on common law principles.

 Read also